강의

 Q. Will I really gain the same knowledge as a specialist?

-Reference) Complete roadmap for Zero Second Lecture
+Reference material) Complete roadmap for Zero Seconds lectures

 Q. What should I do after learning data structures?